For material converters like KLINGER IGI, die cutting involves use of a variety of hydraulic presses in multiple platen sizes and tonnages.

-High Speed Die Cutting processes are most commonly used to produce accurate cut parts with the focus on complex and intricate shapes.
+High Speed Die Cutting processes are often used to produce accurately cut parts with the focus on intricate shapes and kiss cutting.

-Since the depth of cut can be controlled precisely between anvil and die, this process is ideal for “kiss-cutting” or when zero-gap tolerances are required.
+Since the depth of cut can be controlled precisely between the cylindrical anvil and a precision machined die, this process is ideal for “kiss-cutting” or when zero-gap tolerances are required.
 Dies are machined from a single piece of tool steel creating a consistently accurate die-cut shape and depth.
 Material is fed in roll form at high speeds, increasing efficiency while decreasing part price.
 The process also incorporates multiple in-line processing, making it the efficient and economical solution for medium to high volume runs.

-Travel head and beam presses are also used for In Line Cutting / Flat Sheet Cutting using Steel Rule Dies.
+Travel head, full beam, and swing arm presses are also used for Flat Sheet Cutting using Steel Rule Dies.

 Flatbed die cutting offers a cost-effective way of making complex two-dimensional shapes in flat materials.
 And for that reason, they are a cornerstone of our die cutting services capabilities.
 The cutting die consists of thin strips of steel that are bent into the outlines of the desired part shapes, and then secured into grooves cut into the rigid die base.
 The steel rule die then is held face down over the material to be cut, or mounted face down in a beam or travel head press (again over the material).
 Once the machine operator engages the press, the die is forced down into the material to a controllable depth, and the steel edges precisely cut the desired shapes.